-This is a new Introductory Seminar that I am preparing to teach in spring 2018, intended mainly for first-year undergraduate students.
+This is a Introductory Seminar, intended mainly for first-year undergraduate students.
 Climate is changing at an alarming rate because of human activity, and this change is certain to affect many species of animals, plants, and microorganisms, driving some to extinction, while causing others to become invasive.
 To predict and manage the impact of climate change on species, it is necessary to understand how species interact with one another in the ecological community that they belong to and how these interactions are modified by climate change.
-In this seminar, we will explore some of the cutting-edge research on climate change and species interactions.
-We will focus on two emerging concepts, disequilibrium and historical contingency.
+In this seminar, we have explored some of the cutting-edge research on climate change and species interactions.
+We have focusd on two emerging concepts, disequilibrium and historical contingency.
 The disequilibrium concept emphasizes that it can take much longer for ecological communities to respond to climate change than usually thought because of complex species interactions.
 The historical contingency concept suggests that the order in which species come and go as a result of climate change will determine which species will persist in which communities.
-We will discuss how these and other concepts help us to know for which species it is already too late—that is, which species are already doomed to go extinct because of the changes that have happened to climate, and for which species it is not too late yet.
-We will also explore what can be done to save species, including reintroduction, assisted migration, and ecosystem restoration.
+We have discussed how these and other concepts help us to know for which species it is already too late—that is, which species are already doomed to go extinct because of the changes that have happened to climate, and for which species it is not too late yet.
+We have explored what can be done to save species, including reintroduction, assisted migration, and ecosystem restoration.

 BIO 47 (formerly BIO 44Y) Introduction to Research in Ecology and Evolutionary Biology